wildycapellan/Elk-Cloud-Security-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the JumpBoxProvisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_20.120.98.39.
+- Add whitelisted IP addresses_20.120.98.39.

 Machines within the network can only be accessed by each other.
-- _TODO: Which machine did you allow to access your ELK VM?
+- Which machine did you allow to access your ELK VM?

 - JumpBoxProvisioner